ari0211/ari0211/README.md

 ---

 ### :man_technologist: About Me :
-- :telescope: I’m currently an university sophomore trying to learn cloud and the DevOps way.
+- :telescope: University final year student trying to learn cloud and the DevOps way.

 - :seedling: Exploring the cloud native landscape.